 Employers should consider naming someone to address questions about intellectual property ownership to help prevent misunderstandings and disputes.
-An employee's decision not to call on such a resource during employment, however, should not be used to assert a limit on the scope of the employee's general skill, knowledge, and experience.
+An employee's decision not to call on such a resource during employment, however, should not be used to assert a limit on the scope of the employee's general skill and knowledge.